Indiana Rental Application Form

 Security Deposit

-Similar to the application fee law, there is no Indiana statute defining a limit on the amount landlords can charge tenants for security deposits.
-There is also no requirement for the provision of receipts or holding requirements.
-However, the landlord is obligated to keep valid records of any security deposits they are sent.
+There is no Indiana statute defining a limit on the amount landlords can charge tenants for security deposits.
+There is also no requirement for the provision of receipts.
+However, landlords must keep valid records of security deposits received.

 Housing Discrimination Law

-In Indiana, there is no specific state law relating to housing discrimination.
-However, the Fair Housing Act (FHA) is in place.
-The FHA states that it is illegal to discriminate based on the following characteristics:
+In Indiana, there is a specific state law (the Indiana Fair Housing Act) that prohibits housing discrimination.
+In addition, the federal Fair Housing Act (FHA) states that it is illegal to ask about the following characteristics:

 As a consequence, you are not allowed to ask for any of these details on a Indiana Rental Application form nor to include them in the decision-making process.